SAG Infotech Official Tax Blog Upto 20% Off on All Software

 The new tax Form 12BAA would need TDS details of:

-Section under which tax was deducted
+The section under which the tax was deducted

 TCS details:

-Section under which tax was deducted
+The section under which the tax was deducted

 2024 Budget Regarding Taxes at Source (TCS) and Tax Deducted at Source (TDS)